couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 The Mac OS X installation uses a Zip file which contains a standalone application that can be copied to the `Applications` folder or to any other location you choose.
-The installation location does not affect the location of the Couchbase data files.
+The installation location is not the same as the location of the Couchbase data files.

 Due to limitations within the Mac OS X operating system, the Mac OS X implementation is incompatible with other operating systems.
 It is not possible